sanjupeddaboina/Decentralized-Blockchain-Application/README.md

 • Timestamp

 Responsibilities:

-• Store transaction information.
+• Store transaction details.
-• Validate transaction data.
+• Validate transaction information.
-• Wait for block creation.
+• Prepare transactions for block creation.
-• Become a permanent part of the blockchain once added to a block.
+• Become a permanent part of the blockchain after being added to a block.

 Block

-A Block is the fundamental storage unit of the blockchain.
+A Block is the fundamental unit used to store transaction data in the blockchain.

 Attributes:
 • Block Id
 • Previous Block Reference
 • Transaction Data
 • Timestamp

 Responsibilities:
 • Store one or more transactions.
-• Maintain linkage with previous blocks.
+• Link with previous blocks.
-• Preserve blockchain integrity.
+• Maintain blockchain integrity.
+• Preserve transaction history.

 Blockchain

-Blockchain is a collection of interconnected blocks arranged sequentially.
+A Blockchain is a collection of interconnected blocks arranged in chronological order.

 Attributes:
 • Chain of Blocks
 • Validation Information
 • Network State

 Responsibilities:
 • Maintain complete transaction history.
-• Ensure data integrity.
+• Ensure data consistency.
 • Preserve immutability of records.
+• Validate block relationships.

-Relationships Between Entities
+**Relationships Between Entities**

-• Peer participates in blockchain operations.
+• Peers participate in network activities.
-• Transactions are created and managed within the network.
+• Transactions are created and processed within the network.
 • Transactions are stored inside blocks.
 • Blocks are linked together to form a blockchain.